fameandpartners/website/doc/dev/system-mailers.md

   - shipped email
     - event: an (completed) order was shipped
     - to: order's email
-    - sample subject: `Hey babe, your dress is on it's way - Order: #R123456`
+    - sample subject: `Hey babe, your dress is on its way - Order: #R123456`
     - template: `/app/views/spree/shipment_mailer/shipped_email.html.slim`
   - order return request email
     - event: return request is created by the user